NPB Rookie of the Year Lineage - Future Stars Who Shone in Their First Year

 Is the 'Rookie Curse' Real?

-The belief that Rookie of the Year winners decline the following season has statistical basis in opponent scouting adjustments.
+The belief that Rookie of the Year winners decline the following season is usually explained by the way opposing teams adjust their scouting once they have studied a newcomer for a full year.
 However, long-term analysis shows most winners become star players.
-Nagashima, Oh, Nomo, Matsuzaka, and Ohtani all thrived after winning.
+Nagashima, Nomo, and Matsuzaka all thrived after winning.
 The 'curse' overstates temporary regression while ignoring career-long success rates.

 Value and Future